mnowatzki/DUNEMINDS/README.md

 - *text boxes* for direct data entry with defined data types (e.g., string, integer, float)

 These controls allow you to easily adjust parameters without modifying the code directly.
-If the predefined options don’t match your use case, you can still edit the dropdown lists or enter your own values directly in the script - full flexibility remains available.
+If the predefined options don’t match your use case, you can still edit the dropdown options, slider range, etc or enter your own values directly in the script - full flexibility remains available.
 More information [here](https://colab.research.google.com/notebooks/forms.ipynb).